Sarah Tenant-Flowers: Biography

+She has been an administrator for Choir of the Year and General Manager of "The Sixteen".
+She also founded the Association of British Choral Directors (abcd).

-Tenant-Flowers's present directorial assignments cover professional and amateur choirs, symphony and chamber choruses, youth and community groups.
+Tenant-Flowers' present directorial assignments cover professional and amateur choirs, symphony and chamber choruses, youth and community groups.
 She also sings as a professional vocal consort Papagena.
 She has many teaching assignments within the country working for organisations such as the Royal Welsh College of Music & Drama (RWCMD), Association of British Choral Directors (abcd) and Sing for Pleasure.

 In March 2012, Tenant-Flowers was the conductor of Nick Bicât's Requiem for Cantata Dramatica, which was the UK premiere of the piece.
 At the annual composer awards conducted by the British Academy of Songwriters, Composers and Authors (BASCA) she sits as one of the judges.

 Recordings

 Two of her well-known album recordings are the Reflections and the Count Your Blessings: Hymns and songs to lift the spirit.